2024 Best General Engineering Schools in Connecticut

 The schools below may not offer all types of engineering degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Any student pursuing a degree in general engineering has to look into University of Connecticut.
-UCONN is a very large public university located in the large suburb of Storrs.
-A Best Colleges rank of #86 out of 2,217 colleges nationwide means UCONN is a great university overall.
+Every student pursuing a degree in general engineering needs to check out University of Connecticut.
+UCONN is a fairly large public university located in the town of Storrs.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.